the94air/fun/README.md

 Safari, on the other hand, has accessibility issues but they are not caused by this package.
 It is caused by the system default settings.
 More information [here](https://github.com/twbs/bootstrap/issues/25345#issuecomment-358364377).

 ## Contributing
-You can contribute and add your own favorite feature to the tool by opening a new [issue](https://github.com/the94air/bun/issues) with an example.
+You can contribute and add your own favorite feature to the tool by opening a new [issue](https://github.com/the94air/bun/issues).
 If you found a bug, open an issue or send a [pull request](https://github.com/the94air/bun/pulls).

 ## Project setup
 ```bash